aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 CACHE_STORE=redis
 ```

+The setting value is used by the `default` setting in `config/cache.php` file to select the `redis` store.

+The `default` setting is used by the Laravel cache helper, facade and cache manager by default.

 ### Step 4

-Update the `default` setting in config/cache.php to use the redis store
+for the `default` setting in the `config/cache.php` file, update the default argument of the env() helper to `redis`.

 Before: